On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Polynomial Approximations of the ReLU Function

 We now discuss some important remarks. \begin{remark}\normalfont(Zero Constant Term).
 We observe that our activation function has a zero constant term.
 In fact, many prior works as \cite{le1991eigenvalues, lecun2012efficient} illustrated that pushing the mean activations to zero decreases the bias shift effect and speeds up the learning.
 This motivated the development of several activation functions such as leaky ReLUs (LReLUS) \cite{maas2013rectifier}, parametric ReLUS (PReLUs) \cite{he2015delving} and exponential linear units (ELUs) \cite{clevert2015fast}. \end{remark} \begin{remark}\normalfont(Bounded Interval).
 The assumption that the interval $I$ is bounded is a typical assumption in approximation theory and in prior works that apply approximation theory in deep learning as \cite{telgarsky2017neural,boulle2020rational}.
-In our case, the interval is naturally bounded as the inputs and weights are embedded into the finite field as discussed in Section $4$. \end{remark}
+The normalization layers can help in ensuring so, although this is not strictly ensured. \end{remark}